 8. Flowers for the birds, and for your soul:

 If there is room for only one planter or container, go for it.
 Flowers guarantee visual interest and beauty.
 Choosing the right ones, like Crocosmia (Iris family), will attract local hummingbirds.
 It’s easy to get startled by the hum of their quick wings, only to discover a nosy “hummer” observing you from a close distance.

 9. Unexpected Lighting Sources for ambiance:

-A Bonus Tip from designer friends Kate and Jayne at Parker Furniture…
+And a Bonus Backyard Decorating Tip from designer friends Kate and Jayne at Parker Furniture…